frklan/cpp-playground/README.md

 Second test with the native ncurses C++ wrapper, this time I'm a bit more carefull how I've strutured the classes.
 The goal is to migrate this into a new version of my [egg](https://github.com/frklan/egg) timer.

+### noconvert/

+Testing how to do explicit converion of class members when passing them as parameters to functions.

 ### sscanf/

 Testing '%m' fromatiing code that seems to not be in the official ISO standard and hence lacks in many libc implementations.